How to correct photo perspective

 Where to find the Perspective tool

-Open your photo in Photo Editor and click the Correction tab, followed by the Perspective tool.
+Open your photo in Photo Studio and click the Correction tab, followed by the Perspective tool.

 You can choose between automatic 1-click correction, and more advanced manual correction with precise settings.